Will Smith’s Inspirational Quote on Running and Reading

-Will Smith is a pretty inspirational man.
+Will Smith is an inspiring guy.
 When he was thirteen, his father asked him and his younger brother to knock down a brick wall.
 When they had done this, he asked them to rebuild it.
 They replied that this was impossible, but a year and a half later, they had succeeded.
-Perhaps his willpower is a reason for his present success: as of 2011, his films have grossed $5.7 billion in global box office, and he received Best Actor Oscar nominations for Ali and The Pursuit of Happyness.
+Perhaps his willpower is a reason for his huge success since then.

 “The keys to life are running and reading.
 When you’re running, there’s a little person that talks to you and says, “Oh I’m tired.
 My lung’s about to pop.
 I’m so hurt.
 There’s no way I can possibly continue.”
 You want to quit.
 If you learn how to defeat that person when you’re running, you will know to not quit when things get hard in your life.
 For reading: there have been gazillions of people that have lived before all of us.
 There’s no new problem you could have–with your parents, with school, with a bully.
 There’s no new problem that someone hasn’t already had and written about it in a book.”